domainsofapp/domainsofapp.github.io/_posts/2018-06-24-life-mantras.md

 It is one (bad) thing to be an a-hole; it is altogether another to be a scumbag.
 Avoid any hint of scumbagggery at all times like the plague.

 Never accept a job (if/when switching jobs) without a sign-on bonus especially in the middle of a calendar year.
 The tax burden (i.e., effort, time, and cost) alone of switching jobs requires it.

+Nothing on the outside ultimately matters (your skin, your bones, your teeth, your mobility, &c.).
+Only your brain matters.
+Do everything you can to protect your brain and you can get by no matter what happens to your physical body.